EmilBraunstein/documentation/server/droplet_postgis_cartodb_setup.md

 - `sudo apt-get update`
 - `apt install docker.io`
 - `docker run -d -p 80:80 -h cartodb.localhost sverhoeven/cartodb`
+- `docker stop <docker id>`
 - `docker run -d -p 80:80 -h <insert the Droplet IP> sverhoeven/cartodb`
 - Wait a copule of minuts
 - Go to `<Droplet IP>` in browser - CartoDB should be up and running
-- Persistent data with the following below (make setup so that data does not delete when container is rebooted):
+- IMPORTANT!
+Persistent data with the following below (make setup so that data does not delete when container is rebooted).
+Ran all command from root directory:
 - `docker create --name cartodb_pgdata sverhoeven/cartodb`
 - Change to directory to save the Postgresql data dir (cartodb_pgdata) of the CartoDB image -`docker cp cartodb_pgdata:/var/lib/postgresql $PWD/cartodb_pgdata` -`docker rm -f cartodb_pgdata`
 -  Inside container cartodb_pgdata is owned by postgres (uid=105) user, it should be owned by same user on the local filesystem
--`sudo chown -R 105.105 $PWD/cartodb_pgdata`
+-`sudo chown -R 105.105 $PWD/cartodb_pgdata` OBS!
+Default owner is changed on carto project so that postgresql owner in docker is now set to 103.
+So run `sudo chown -R 103.103 $PWD/cartodb_pgdata`.
+Check owner on docker by 1) starting `docker run -d -p 80:80 -h <insert the Droplet IP> sverhoeven/cartodb`, 2) run `docker exec -it <docker id>`, 3) go to var/lib and run `stat postgresql/`, 4) See owner Uid
 - After this the CartoDB container will have a database that stays filled after restarts.
 The CartoDB container can be stop and started with 1) see docker alias with `docker ps`, 2) then run `docker stop <docker id>`
-- Start contariner with `docker run -d -p 80:80 -h <insert the Droplet IP> -v $PWD/cartodb_pgdata:/var/lib/postgresql sverhoeven/cartodb`
+- Start container with `docker run -d -p 80:80 -h <insert the Droplet IP> -v $PWD/cartodb_pgdata:/var/lib/postgresql sverhoeven/cartodb`
 - Final from above link is to run geocoder installation if wanted.